Misprision of treason: New Zealand

 Section 76(b) of the Crimes Act 1961 provides that any person who "knowing that a person is about to commit treason, fails without reasonable excuse to inform a constable as soon as possible or to use other reasonable efforts to prevent its commission" is guilty of an offence.

 A person guilty of this offence is liable to imprisonment for a term not exceeding seven years.

-Russia

-Russia has no specific offence of misprision.
-However Article 275 of the Criminal Code of Russia encourages people to come forward with information by providing them with a statutory defence to treason and other offences:

 United Kingdom

 Misprision of treason is an offence under the common law of England and Wales and the common law of Northern Ireland.
 By statute, the offence of misprision of treason under the common law of England has been made an offence which is cognisable under the law of Scotland.
 This offence was formerly known as misprision of high treason in order to distinguish it from misprision of petty treason, before that offence was abolished along with its parent offence in 1828.

 The crime is committed where a person knows that treason is being planned or committed and does not report it as soon as he can to a justice of the peace or other authority.
 The offender does not need to consent to the treason; mere knowledge is enough.
 Concealment of treason was itself a treason at common law until the Treason Act 1554 deemed it merely misprision of treason, which was a felony.